vahidmohammadisan/events-nft/README.md

-Eventf
+Evenft

 Project Overview

-Eventf is an Android app designed with a clean architecture to provide users with a seamless experience for discovering, participating in, and managing events.
+Evenft is an Android app designed with a clean architecture to provide users with a seamless experience for discovering, participating in, and managing events.
 The app offers a user-friendly interface that allows users to explore a wide range of events, subscribe to their favorite ones, and even create NFTs (Non-Fungible Tokens) associated with the events they win.
 Features

 1. Event Listing

-    Eventf provides users with an extensive list of upcoming events across various categories such as sports, entertainment, technology, and more.
+    Evenft provides users with an extensive list of upcoming events across various categories such as sports, entertainment, technology, and more.

 2. Event Subscription